 Not only do I reveal the tricks of the trade, stuff only a competent artist would know, but I demonstrate one or two techniques at the same time.
 My expertise is easy to prove.

 For those folk with a passion for the subject matter more than the drawing tips, I can share their enthusiasm with my own genuine knowledge of the natural world and of traveling around the world.

 This is how I make a living.
 If you want to do the same, it’s all laid out for you to copy!

 I know what I’m talking about and I can back up everything I say with confidence.

 My interest shines through and like anyone talking about their pet subjects, I become more intrigued by my customers’ experiences and more animated in my response and this is very attractive to people.

 One word of caution, don’t get so carried away with your chat that you forget your primary purpose for being there.
 I’ve lost so many sales by enjoying the chat and not closing the sale!

-Your aim is to establish your authority in your areas of expertise, to gain trust and to build a rapport which subsequently leads to a sale – hopefully.
+Your aim is to establish your authority in your areas of expertise, to gain trust, and build a rapport that subsequently leads to a sale – hopefully.

 Teaching Generates More Sales

 In order to cash in on your demo’, you will have to sell your art in a particular way.